shmup/dcss/dcss_mini_primer.md

 shift-g             | travel between dungeons ctrl-f              | search for drops. i like to 'search armour, search shield, search gift, search artif, etc (useful because you very probably miss drops sometimes. i use this feature often. you should too!
-( and ) when firing | changes ammo type. less error prone than selecting by letter ff                  | fire at last target
+( and ) when firing | changes ammo type. less error prone than selecting by letter
+f.                  | fire at target but don't let ammo go past them if misses. useful in cases of friendlies/lava/water ff                  | fire at last target
 '                   | swaps between weapons in inventory slot "a" and "b" =                   | can reassign inventory slot item letters. useful for swap weapons